DracoRSA/Thuria.Calot/readme.md

 Overview
 ---

-This package consists of a set of helper methods to help with some of the repetititive tests that is done when we are unit testing our applications.
+A set of packages with a set of helper methods to assist with some of the repetitive tests that is done when we are unit testing our applications.